 Try to answer their questions honestly.
 Even if your answer is 'I don't know', it is better than saying nothing.
-How you answer will also depend on each child.

 'My family - I come from a big family.
 They're all very good.
 They understand things and make all sorts of allowances for us.
-If we go for a meal or go to a party in someone's house and the party's in full swing we'll leave.
-They understand we're leaving and why we're leaving. ' Carer
+If we go for a meal or go to a party in someone's house and the party's in full swing - we'll leave.
+They understand we're leaving and why we're leaving.'

 'I've still got my mum so I'm still able to do things with her, do activities with her, say "I love you mum" and give her a hug.'
-Young carer